spencerdavidii/SQL-Injection-Lab/README.md

 ### LETSDEFEND LAB: Identify The Initial Start Of The Attack

-I will now walk through the lab identifying when were the Apache access logs invaded.
-I utilized Letsdefend sandbox virtual machine to complete this process as well.
-The screenshot belows shows log file from a web server, showing requests made by an attacker.
+I will now walk through the lab, identifying when the Apache access logs were invaded.
+I also utilized the Letsdefend sandbox virtual machine to complete this process.
+The screenshot below shows a log file from a web server showing requests made by an attacker.
 Each line represents a request to a webpage, and some of these requests contain SQL Injection attempts.

 ![SQL Injection finder](https://github.com/user-attachments/assets/c676df15-14ac-4326-8e9f-a78cbcce972e)
  **The Apache Access Logs Invaded In The Virtual Machine**